 The most common reason for TSCM in a corporate environment revolves around keeping company trade secrets secure from prying eyes.
 This makes searching for devices that record and transmit voice information, wireless network information, and anything else that could potentially compromise your valuable information all the more important.

 Another reason for TSCM could be that you have a suspicion that someone is trying to spy upon you.
 This could be a jealous partner, someone from your past, or even someone who simply holds a grudge against you, your business, or something else that you represent.

-Are Computers Something that Should be Covered in a TSCM Sweep?
+Should Computers Be in a TSCM Sweep?